Rudy Vallée: Temperament

-Vallée got into a fist fight with producer George White on the set of the 1934 film George White's Scandals.
+In a heated dispute with producer George White on the set of the 1934 film George White's Scandals, White struck Vallée in the jaw.
 Dorothy Brooks wrote in 1936, "Other stars on the air have their troubles, their disagreements, and yet you don't read about their ending in black eyes.
 Only Rudy Vallee seems to figure in endings of this kind."
-In an interview with Brooks, Vallée claimed he found fighting "savage and stupid" and "the wrong way to try to solve problems, because it never solves them".
-When asked why he got into fights, he replied, "I just lost my temper.
+In an interview with Brooks, Vallée claimed he found fighting "savage and stupid" and "the wrong way to try to solve problems, because it never solves them."
+When asked why he fought, he replied, "I just lost my temper.
 I'll admit I have a too-quick temper."

-Vallée died of cancer at his home (on "Rue de Vallee" in Los Angeles) on July 3, 1986, while watching the televised centennial ceremonies of the restored Statue of Liberty.
-His wife Eleanor said that his last words were, "I wish we could be there; you know how I love a party."

 Legacy

 In 1995, a Golden Palm Star on the Palm Springs, California, Walk of Stars was dedicated to him.

 For his work in radio, Vallée was inducted into the Vermont Association of Broadcasters Hall of Fame in 2011.